novainsilico/vpop-calibration/docs/nlme_model.md

 - PDK: patient descriptors known, denoted as $\nu_i$.
 These are parameters informed by the data set, which are used by the structural model directly.
 Their value is known for each patient.
 - PDU: patient descriptors unknown, denoted as $\phi_i$.
 These are parameters with inter-individual variability.
 Their distribution is unknown (to be calibrated).
+- Covariates: similarly to PDK, these are informed by the data.
+However, they are not used by the structural model, instead their effect is incorporated inside the statistical model.
 - MI: Model intrinsic, denoted as $\psi_i$.
 These are parameters which are assumed to be constant in the population, but their value is unknown (to be calibrated).

 #### PDUs